chm1975/chm/filecoin_consensus_visualization_toold.md

 <td><strong>Deliverables:</strong>

 - Changes and improvements from feedback
-- Create well-documented, human-readable codebase
+- Well-documented, human-readable codebase
-- Create blog post and/or tutorial with demo usage
+- Blog post and/or tutorial with demo usage

 <p>